Ed-Fi-Exchange-OSS/Ed-Fi-Roster-Sample-Application/Readme.md

 Ed-Fi Roster Sample Application.
 This repository is to be used in conjunction with the [Ed-Fi Roster Sample Application](https://techdocs.ed-fi.org/display/SK/Ed-Fi+Roster+Sample+Application) page in the [Ed-Fi Tech Docs](https://techdocs.ed-fi.org).

+## Prerequisites
+The prerequisites for opening and running this solution are as follows:

+* Visual Studio 2019 Community
+* .NET Framework 4.6.1
+    * This is for the SDK generated with Swagger Tools
+* .NET Core 3.1
+    * This is for the other projects in the solution

 ## Legal Information

 Copyright (c) 2020 Ed-Fi Alliance, LLC and contributors.